 “Her excitement from day one is just everything that everybody’s ever wanted, and her having just an amazing game is just something that we all wanted for her” Frese said about Christina’s debut.
 Christinaki came to play scoring 32 points.

-The Terps scoring has continued to improve throughout the season and it shows as six Terps are among the top-15 most improved scorers in the Big Ten wirth Blair Watson leading the charge at 10 more points a game than last season.
+The Terps scoring has continued to improve throughout the season and it shows as six Terps are among the top-15 most improved scorers in the Big Ten with Blair Watson leading the charge at 10 more points a game than last season.

-Maryland suffered two losses to #1 ranked and #2 ranked Connecticut and South carolina respectively at the beginning of the season.
+Maryland suffered two losses to #1 ranked and #2 ranked Connecticut and South Carolina respectively at the beginning of the season.
 But since has been winning on a average of 28.6 points per game, which is good enough for 6th in the country and earns them a number 15 ranking in the nation.

 The Terrapin’s defense is sure to give the Illini some trouble on the other end of the court as well, as their patented full court press has caused teams to commit season high turnovers in multiple games.